mjordan/larkm/README.md

 `curl -v -X POST "http://127.0.0.1:8000/larkm" -H 'Content-Type: application/json' -d '{"naan": "19837", "target": "https://digital.lib.sfu.ca"}'`

-Your request body must contain either "ark_string" or "naan", but can only contain one or other other.
+Your request body must contain either "ark_string" or "naan", but can only contain one or the other.

 In both cases, the response body will contain the "ark_string" and "target" (and the "naan" if one was provided):